Supporting Children with Special Educational Needs and Disability (SEND)

 - Working together to Safeguard Children (2018)

-- We support parents of children with special educational needs and disabilities.
+- Support parents of children with special educational needs and disabilities.

-- We work in partnership with parents and other agencies in meeting individual children’s needs.
+- Work in partnership with parents and other agencies in meeting individual children’s needs.

-- We monitor and review our policy, practice and provision and, if necessary, make adjustments.
+- Monitor and review our policy, practice and provision and, if necessary, make adjustments.

-- We have a designated Special Educational Needs Coordinator (SENCO) in each preschool class:
+- Have a designated Special Educational Needs Coordinator (SENCO) in each preschool class:

 Anne Ridgway and Heather Gardner